greenboxal/doggohub/changelogs/archive.md

 - Only count a user's vote once on a merge request or issue (Michael Clarke)
 - Increase font size when browse source files and diffs
 - Service Templates now let you set default values for all services
-- Create new file in empty repository using GitLab UI
+- Create new file in empty repository using DoggoHub UI
 - Ability to clone project using oauth2 token
 - Upgrade Sidekiq gem to version 3.3.0
 - Stop git zombie creation during force push check